jimhigson/oboe.js/writing/main/3_Background.md

 generalises this process by providing a two-way mapping between the domain model and its serialisation, either completely automatically or based on a declarative specification.
-It is common in strongly typed languages for the REST client to automatically demarshal as part of receiving a fetched rest response.
+It is common in strongly typed languages for REST client libraries to automatically demarshal as part of receiving a fetched rest response.
 From the programmer's vantage it is as if the domain objects themselves had been fetched.
 Adding an additional layer, another common design pattern intended to give a degree of isolation